OSVVM/OSVVM-Scripts/README.rst

 Project Files
 -------------

-A project file is a script that allows the specification of basic tasks to run a simulation:
+A project file is a TCL script that allows the specification of basic tasks to run a simulation:

 -  library - Make this library the active library.
 Create it if it does